kenanwang/username.github.io/resources.md

 A lot of product training is probably over-priced garbage, [Jeff Patton's course](https://jpattonassociates.com/) is not, it's excellent.

+Strategic thinking is key to product management, [*Good Strategy, Bad Strategy*](https://a.co/d/fYfWCyJ) is one of the canonical texts on the subject.

+If you are an enterprise product manager it pays to understand the principles of how companies become productive, there is no better book on this subject than [*High Output Management*](https://a.co/d/aF67BI5)

 ### Writing
 Good writing is indistinguishable from good thinking.